General Guidelines for Submission and Participation

 3.1 General Regulations

 Only officially selected films can participate in the Berlinale.
-The invitation to participate is issued by the Artistic Director of the festival or the section heads, respectively.
+The invitation to participate is issued by the Festival Director together with the Co-Directors of Film Programming or the section heads, respectively.

-Programming of the selected films is likewise made by the Artistic Director of the festival or the heads of each section, respectively, and is final.
+Programming of the selected films is likewise made by the Festival Director together with the Co-Directors of Film Programming or the section heads, respectively, and is final.
 Each film can be screened up to five times during the festival in Berlin.
 In addition, participants can authorise additional screenings of the selected film during the festival in the appropriate section on the Participation Form.

 To participate in the Berlinale, the submitter (hereafter or after signing the participation form respectively referred to as "the participant") must accept the invitation in writing, submit the final festival version of the film by the deadline and provide the festival with the supplementary documents, media and information.